adammurdoch/build-builder/README.md

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

-The `--java` option includes some Java libraries in an Android build.
-Default is false.

 The `--builds` option specifies the number of builds to generate.
 Set to greater than 1 to generate a composite build.
 Default is 1.

+The `--java` option includes some Java libraries in an Android build.
+Default is false.

+The `--version` option specifies the Android plugin version to use.
+Default is 2.3.1.

 The `--http-repo` option generates an additional build that produces an HTTP repository that provides external libraries.
 This repository and its classes are referenced by the generated build.
 Use `gradle -p repo run` to build and start the HTTP server and libraries.